dextools-io/aggregator-widget/README.md

 You can test if the IFrame integration works properly with the https://iframetester.com/ tool.

 In case the widget does not display prices and/or balances in your website, please check your CSP policy for IFrame content https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options

+Please be aware that USE OF THIS WIDGET IFRAME FROM **localhost** domain WON'T WORK, please use a real domain instead.

 ## Customization options